dortania/Getting-Started-With-ACPI/Universal/awac.md

-# Fixing System Clocks (SSDT-AWAC/RTC0)
+# Fixing System Clocks (SSDT-RTCAWAC)

 * [What this SSDT does](#what-this-ssdt-does)
 * [Methods to make this SSDT](#methods-to-make-this-ssdt)

 ## What this SSDT does

-The purpose of SSDT-AWAC/RTC0 is to fix the system clocks found on newer hardware, mainly found in the following:
+The purpose of SSDT-RTCAWAC is to fix the system clocks found on newer hardware, mainly found in the following:

 * B360
 * B365